randy7k/DjangoServer/README.md

-SOCKFILE=/webapps/hello_django/run/gunicorn.sock  # we will communicte using this unix socket USER=hello                                        # the user to run as GROUP=webapps                                     # the group to run as NUM_WORKERS=3                                     # how many worker processes should Gunicorn spawn DJANGO_SETTINGS_MODULE=hello.settings             # which settings file should Django use DJANGO_WSGI_MODULE=hello.wsgi                     # WSGI module name
+SOCKFILE=/webapps/hello_django/run/gunicorn.sock  # we will communicte using this unix socket USER=hello                                        # the user to run as GROUP=webapps                                     # the group to run as NUM_WORKERS=2                                     # how many worker processes should Gunicorn spawn NUM_THREADS=4                                     # how many threads per worker DJANGO_SETTINGS_MODULE=hello.settings             # which settings file should Django use DJANGO_WSGI_MODULE=hello.wsgi                     # WSGI module name